 - Unique, award-winning itineraries.
 Our flexible, hand-crafted journeys have received accolades from the world’s most revered travel publications.
 Our permanent luxury camps allow us to be close to the action in privacy and exceptional comfort.
 Hotel quality linens, full-sized beds (not cots), en suite bathroom facilities attached to each tent (including warm showers!), a professional camp staff and indulgent touches like French-press coffee in the morning make these luxury camps an experience not to be missed.

 - Small groups.
-We tread softly, and our average group size is just 6-8 guests, and never more than 12 in our safari groups.
+We tread softly, and our average group size is just 6-8 guests, and never more than 12 on this safari.
 We limit passengers in each vehicle so everyone has a window seat and plenty of space, and fully retractable roofs allow 360 degree wildlife observation.

 - Flexibility to suit your travel style.
 We offer both small-group departures and Private Collection safaris, so that you can choose which works best for you.